Sara Errani: 2012: Major singles final, doubles No. 1

 Errani and Vinci won the US Open women's doubles final.
 As of result, she reached the No. 1 spot on 10 September 2012.

-At the end of the year she took part in the WTA Tour Championships for the first time in her career, either in single and double.

-She has been the fifth tennis player in the world - on current format - to qualify either in single and double, after Svetlana Kuznetsova in 2003, Kim Clijsters in 2004 and the Williams sisters in 2009.
+At the end of the year she took part in the WTA Championships for the first time in her career, in both singles and doubles.
+She was the fifth tennis player – on current format – to qualify for the WTA Finals in both singles and doubles, after Svetlana Kuznetsova in 2003, Kim Clijsters in 2004 and the Williams sisters in 2009.

-In single, she was defeated in straight sets by Maria Sharapova, but she beat Samantha Stosur in the following match; she lost to fourth seed Agnieszka Radwańska in a match lasting three hours and 29 minutes (the longest best-of-three-set match in WTA Championships history).
+In singles, she was defeated in straight sets by Maria Sharapova, but beat Samantha Stosur in the following match.
+She then lost to fourth seed Agnieszka Radwańska in a match lasting three hours and 29 minutes, which was the longest best-of-three-set match in WTA Championships history.
 She finished her breakthrough year as No. 6 in the world.